Mediation analysis with unmeasured confounding between parallel mediators and outcome: Additional simulation results

 To assess the robustness of our proposed estimator against model misspecification, we extend the analysis to generate the outcome $Y$ in the following new way:

-Here, $\beta_1$, $\beta_2$, and $\beta_3$ take the same values as those specified in the correctly specified model setting.
+Here, $\beta_1$, $\beta_2$, and $\beta_3$ take the same values as those specified in the correctly specified model setting in Section \ref{sec:simulation}.
 We consider a relatively large sample size $n=1000$ and relatively strong unmeasured confounding with $\varphi=4$.
-The parameter $\varphi_1$ varies across $\{ 0.5, 1, 1.5, 2 \}$, and the results are presented in Tables~\ref{tab:beta2_1_robust} and~\ref{tab:beta2_2_robust} for the two distinct scenarios of $\beta_2$.
-Table~\ref{tab:beta2_1_robust} shows that our approach consistently outperforms the two naive approachs in terms of MSE, regardless of the specific value of $\varphi_1$.
+The parameter $\varphi_1$ varies across $\{ 0.5, 1, 1.5, 2 \}$, and the results are presented in Tables~\ref{tab:beta2_1_robust_sinX} and~\ref{tab:beta2_2_robust_sinX} for the two distinct scenarios of $\beta_2$.
+Table~\ref{tab:beta2_1_robust_sinX} for scenario 1 shows that our approach consistently outperforms the two naive approaches in terms of MSE, regardless of the specific value of $\varphi_1$.
 When the outcome model exhibits mild misspecification, with lower $\varphi_1$ values indicating less deviation, our approach can precisely exclude false signals and exhibit minimal false positives.
 However, in the presence of substantial misspecification, characterized by $\varphi_1=2$, all three methods are unable to completely avoid inducing false signals.
-Similar results are presented in Table~\ref{tab:beta2_2_robust}.
-Overall, these findings imply that our proposed estimator can still provide good performance when the outcome model is moderately misspecified.
+Similar results for scenario 2 are presented in Table~\ref{tab:beta2_2_robust_sinX}.
+The corresponding results for estimating NIE for the two different scenarios in this new setting are provided in Tables \ref{tab: NIE_1_robust_sinX} and \ref{tab:NIE_2_robust_sinX}, respectively.
+Overall, these findings imply that our proposed estimator can still provide good performance when the outcome model is moderately misspecified. }